Receiver-Device-Independent Quantum Key Distribution: Conclusion

 \emph{Acknowledgements.---}We thank Jonathan Brask and Denis Rosset for discussions, and ID Quantique for supplying the SNSPD.
-We acknowledge financial support from the EU Quantum Flagship project QRANGE, and the Swiss National Science Foundation (BRIDGE, project 2000021\_192244/1 and NCCR QSIT).
+We acknowledge financial support from the EU Quantum Flagship project QRANGE, and the Swiss National Science Foundation (BRIDGE, project 2000021\_192244/1).
+This work was supported as a part of NCCR QSIT, a National Centre of Competence (or Excellence) in Research, funded by the Swiss National Science Foundation (grant number $51NF40-185902$).